VOMPECCC: A Modular Completion Framework for Emacs

 marginalia-cycle (typically bound to M-A) lets you cycle between annotation levels: detailed, abbreviated, or disabled entirely.
 This is useful when annotations are consuming screen space during narrow completions.

 Marginalia hooks into Emacs's annotation-function and affixation-function properties in completion metadata.
-This means it works with any completion UI that respects these properties — no special integration code needed.
-It is the framework-agnostic successor to ivy-rich9, which provided similar annotations but was Ivy-specific.
+Sorry again to the dead horse I've been wailing on, but yes, this means Marginalia works with any completion UI that respects these properties.
+It is the framework-agnostic successor to ivy-rich8, which provided similar annotations but was Ivy-specific.
+It's cool to see Oleh and Thierry's visions carry on in these packages!

 Created: December 2020.
 Stars: ~919.
 Available on: GNU ELPA.